Volunteer with your cat

 You should bring your cat's favourite treats, grooming equipment and vaccination details with you.

-Assessors are trained to conduct the assessment in such a way that all pets are assessed fairly and consistently.
 You will be given clear explanation on why your pet has not passed the assessment on this occasion, guidance on how to improve and a timeline for a reassessment.
 The most common causes of deferral are:

 Socialisation needs: Pets that are not comfortable around strangers or children should be further socialised before taking their reassessment.
 Pets who are nervous in a new environment will also need further socialising.